wcm-io-frontend/aem-clientlib-generator/README.md

 * `arrProps` `{Array<Object>}` Array of Clientlib configuration properties (see below)
 * `props` `{Object}` Clientlib configuration properties
   * `path` `{String}` Clientlib root path (optional if `options.clientLibRoot` is set)
+  * `outputPath` `{String}` Clientlib destination path (optional, overrides default behavior of writing to the above path or options.clientLibRoot, useful to supply your own directory naming convention or if you are clientlib-ifying an existing directory)
   * `name` `{String}` Clientlib name (required)
   * `serializationFormat` `{String}` Type of the target archive for which the resources must be generated [json|xml] (optional, default=json)
   * `embed` `{Array<String>}` other Clientlib names that should be embedded (optional)